 The P.A.C.E.
 Transition Program provides continuity and instruction for students as they build skills necessary for independent living.
 Just as the P.A.C.E.
 Program provides a bridge from high school to life in a university setting, the Transition Program provides a bridge from the more protected world of school to transitional living and independence.
 Students receive instruction in skills needed for increased independence.
 Skills first introduced in the P.A.C.E.
 Program, such as instruction to learn and reinforce concepts, problem solving, utilizing available resources, and practicing to gain proficiency, are broadened and extended to suit growing needs and more independent lives.

 Length of the Program: The average stay in the P.A.C.E.
 Transition Program is three years with diminishing services.
-The first year in the program is the most intense, and the students receive full time services.
-The second year still provides full time services, but is less intense, as reflected in the lower tuition rate.
+The first year in the program is the most structured and supervised, with students receive full time services.
+The second year provides full time services, but supervision is dependent on the student’s needs. but is less intense, as reflected in the lower tuition rate.
 The third year is usually a menu of services during which the students receive one to four services according to their continuing needs in Social group, Job support, Independent Living instruction, and/or Classes.

-The Transition Program extends this philosophy.
+The Transition Program extends the P.A.C.E. philosophy.
 Instruction and encouragement are partner strategies to promote independence.
 Students are faced with new challenges, but are supported with familiar strategies to meet new needs.